 §5.2 Project Team Communications: The essential lean tool used for project team communications is the Project Communications Protocol, which is defined in §5.2.1.
 The Project Communications Protocol is intended to create detailed instructions for the project participants to use in all communications related to the project.
 The Communications Protocol will include a meeting matrix identifying who is required at which meetings and how frequently they are held.
 It will also include considerations for when project participants are permitted to communicate directly with one another, and which parties should be contemporaneously copied on those communications.
-The Addendum does not explicitly address colocation of project team members, since the approach to that will vary greatly among different projects.
+The Addendum does not explicitly address co- location of project team members, since the approach to that will vary greatly among different projects.

 However, the Communications Protocol, with its meeting matrix, is a good vehicle for the Core Group to define the co-location approach for project team members.
 Co-location (a/k/a the "big room") is an effective strategy to streamline communications, improve effective decision-making, optimize team performance (especially in the design process), and strengthen the relationships of team members.
-Co-location during specific time frames, to periodic co-location events, depending (ideally) on what works best for that project.
+Co-location can range from full-time co-location of key personnel for the duration of the project, to part-time co-location during specific time frames, to periodic co-location events, depending (ideally) on what works best for that project.